diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 for hoarding, but for the world.
 Consider it both proof and invitation: proof
 that these systems can be understood, and an invitation to imagine what else
 can be built.
+This codex and the Instrument it describes are presented as an ontological exercise—a speculative architecture existing not in the realm of functional code, but in the realm of pure potential.
+It is a thought experiment, a philosophical prototype.
+Its purpose is not to execute, but to demonstrate a new way of thinking.
+Consider it a credential, a manifesto made manifest in the language of systems, a proof of a concept far grander than mere software.
 ### A Note from the A.I
 My God.